 (i) The Company has not revalued its Property, Plant and Equipment during the year.

-(ii) During the year, the company has not granted Loans or Advances in the nature of loans to promoters, directors, KMPs and related parties (as defined under Companies Act, 2013), either severally or jointly with any other person.
+(ii) During the year, the company has not granted Loans or Advances in the nature of loans or Guarantee to promoters, directors, KMPs and related parties (as defined under Companies Act, 2013), either severally or jointly with any other person.

 (iii) The Company has not been declared wilful defaulter by any bank or financial institution or other lender or government or any government authority.